Speaker design considerations

 Tony Gees' Solo-103 is another single-cone design that some might like.
 Wayne Jaeschkes' Dayton D3 is a good choice for DIYers or if more bass is required Dave Tenneys' Dayton 8s are worth a look.

 Although high-tech composites can appear in some enclosure designs (eg: B&W Nautilus), wood is considered to be best by many, some manufacturers emphasising the fact that their sub-bass units are made of this.
-Chipboard and denser MDF suit domestic circumstances, Marine Birch plywood suiting large PA touring cabinets.
+Chipboard can be porous and require sealing.
+Denser MDF suits domestic circumstances, Marine Birch plywood suiting large PA touring cabinets.
 Concrete can be employed for LF designs, although thought should be given to the pattern before commiting to a cast, together with a pumice aggregate if movement is required.
 Innovative shapes can be made, but the need for a vibrating table, to expel air, might have to be considered.